Offering Criminal Defense Legal Services

 Defenses to drug charges may potentially include:

-With Offices in Cedar City and St. George, Utah, the criminal defense attorneys of Douglas D. Terry & Associates investigate and defend against drug possession charges throughout southern Utah.
+With Offices in Cedar City and St. George, Utah, the drug possession attorney of Douglas D. Terry & Associates investigate and defend against possession charges throughout southern Utah.
 Call (435) 628-4411 or contact us online today for a free consultation.